Anudin/so-much.space/_posts/2021-01-31-why-learn-vim-pros-cons.md

 Configuring color themes and setting up your favorite font can be a major pain in the ass.
 Using different fonts or font sizes is plain impossible.
 Then there's the fact that some things are just better displayed in a nice GUI (like complex diffs).\
-Those are all very valid caveits, but no show stoppers in my experience.
+Those are all very valid caveats, but no show stoppers in my experience.
 A lot of tasks that benefit from a GUI have good standalone clients available.
 Also:

 * There are GUIs in development (but I haven't found one I'm happy with *yet*).
 * This is Neovim specific: Neovim can be embedded in other programs.\
-  Usually Vim plugins are more or less good clones, missing critical features (espescially falling short on macro support).
+  Usually Vim plugins are more or less good clones, missing critical features (especially falling short on macro support).
   With embeddings you can theoretically get most all benefits of Vim in a full blown IDE, for example.
-  At the time of writing this is still pretty experimental but I wouldn't be suprised if it is the future of Vim.
+  At the time of writing this is still pretty experimental but I wouldn't be surprised if it is the future of Vim.

 ### Vim is not an IDE.
 The same way VS Code is not an IDE.
 Don't @ me.